awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 + Using your preferred programming language, define infrastructure or architecture as code with the [AWS CDK](#developer-tools-cdk)\.
 + Containerize applications that are hosted on premises or on EC2 instances or both by using the [AWS App2Container](#developer-tools-a2c) integrated portability and tooling ecosystem for containers\.
 + Deploy a Docker Compose application to ECS or test local containers with containers running in ECS, using the [Amazon ECS CLI](#developer-tools-ecscli)\.
-+ Launch containers from [Docker CLI plugin for Amazon ECS](#developer-tools-dockercli) using ECS in Docker Desktop\. \(We recommend that you use the Amazon ECS CLI to deploy production grade Compose applications while the ECS/Docker integration is in beta\)\.
++ Launch containers from [Docker Desktop integration with Amazon ECS](#developer-tools-dockercli) using ECS in Docker Desktop\.

 ## AWS Management Console<a name="developer-tools-console"></a>